 There are so many types of architectural glass nowadays.
 Most of us might not even have heard of them before.
-But architectural glass world is amazing and full of fantasy.
+But the architectural glass world is amazing and full of fantasy.
 Let’s explore the construction glass world here with Shenzhen Dragon Glass!

 1, Float Glass

 Float glass is also called annealed glass, flat glass, etc. The process of float glass production is completed in a tin bath within protective gas.
 The molten glass flows continuously from the pool kiln and floats on the surface of the dense tin liquid.
-Under the action of gravity and surface tension, the glass liquid spreads and spreads on the tin liquid surface and form a smooth surface.
-During the transition of glass, it is under the annealed process and continue cooling down to room temperature.
+Under the action of gravity and surface tension, the glass liquid spreads and spreads on the tin liquid surface and forms a smooth surface.
+During the transition of glass, it is under the annealed process and continues cooling down to room temperature.

 Clear float glass is most commonly used.
 Others such as ultra clear(low iron), tinted glass, reflective coated glass are also available.

 Applications of float glass: glass doors and windows, railings, partition walls, glass office, glass shopfront, etc. Providing wind protection and heat preservation.

 Good quality float glass has no bubbles no chips no scratches with a super smooth surface.